-The Library's collection reflects the needs and interests of the community it serves.
-The Library recognizes that some materials address issues that some individuals may find controversial.
-Whenever any patron questions the presence or absence of items in the Library's collection, the concern will be given serious consideration.
+HPL's collection reflects the needs and interests of the community it serves.
+HPL recognizes that some materials address issues that some individuals may find controversial.
+Whenever any resident questions the presence or absence of items in HPL's collection, the concern will be given serious consideration.

-Patrons are welcome to discuss their concerns about items in the collection with the appropriate staff.
-If that discussion does not adequately resolve the patron's concern, he/she may submit a letter to the Executive Director providing the information outlined in the appended Request for Reconsideration of Materials form, which is also available on the Library's website and at public service desks.
+Residents are welcome to discuss their concerns about items in the collection with the appropriate staff.
+If that discussion does not adequately resolve the patron's concern, they may submit a letter to the Executive Director providing the information outlined in the appended Request for Reconsideration or Relocation of Library Materials and Resources document, which is also available on HPL's website and at public service desks.